Forest Sustainability

 The Forest Sustainability Program is millage funded and provides for the identification, suppression, public education, and monitoring of the Spongy Moth and other non-native invasive species that cause economic damage and reduce the quality of life in Bay County.

-2024 treatment for Emerald Ash Borer will happen from June 10th to June 24th, 2024.
+2025 treatment for Emerald Ash Borer will happen during the month of June.
+We will update the website once we have a specific timeline in June.
 For more information about the treatment, or upcoming future treatments, please check this LINK.

 What is a Spongy Moth?